 Janice: I gallop horses in the mornings to stay in shape.
-If I don't gallop on a regular basis, then I go to the gym and jog and lift weights.
+If I don't gallop on a regular basis, then I go to the gym to jog and lift weights.

-CF: How long would you like to ride for?
+CF: How long would you like to ride?

 Janice: I'd like to ride another 15-20 years.